hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 # Context Free

 ##  Who is this programming language for?
+This programming language is for anyone interested in art and context free grammars.

 ## What is easy to do in this language?
 Why is it easy?
+It is easy to generate recuring shapes.
+This is easy because the language

 ## What is hard to do in this language?
 Why is it hard?
+It is difficult to write out words and letters because the programmer has to figure out how each of the letters come together and then implement the shape.

 ## How did you learn how to program in this language?
+I learned how to program in this language by examining the welcome code, reading through a few examples and trying out some simple shapes on my own.

 ## What is the underlying _computational model_ for this programming language?
 _We don't yet have a great definition of the term "computational model".
 For now, try to come up with the clearest, most concise explanation of what happens when a ContextFree program runs._
+When a contextfree program runs, it r

 ## What do you think is interesting about the ContextFree program you wrote?